Lokrur

 Lokrur is an Icelandic mythological rímur cycle dated to c.
 1400.
-It narrates the journey of the god Thor to Útgarða-Loki, a myth also preserved in Snorri Sturluson's 13th century Prose Edda part Gylfaginning.
+It narrates the journey of the god Thor to Útgarða-Loki, a myth also preserved in Snorri Sturluson's 13th-century Prose Edda part Gylfaginning.
 Compared with the version in Gylfaginning, the Lokrur version is often more detailed, with fleshed-out descriptions where Gylfaginning has an understated and terse text.
 The cycle consists of four rímur, the first in stafhent and the rest in ferskeytt meter.
-The rímur are preserved in only one medieval manuscript, Staðarhólsbók.
+The rímur are preserved in only one 16th-century manuscript, AM 604 4to, known as Staðarhólsbók rímna.

 Synopsis

 First ríma

 The first verse of the first ríma addresses a woman and asks her to listen to the tale.
 The ríma then introduces the gods Odin, Thor and Loki (verses 2-5).
 The story starts with Thor asking Loki for his aid in meeting his namesake Útgarða-Loki (v.
 6-7).
 Loki is reluctant, warning Thor that Útgarða-Loki is a fearsome troll (v.
 8).
 Thor tells Loki that he will rescue him if he gets into any trouble and orders him to get ready (v.
 9).
 Thor takes his hammer and his two goats and the journey starts (v.
 10).

 After travelling a long distance, Thor and Loki come upon a small house with a man standing outside, offering them lodgings (v.
 11-12).
 The farmer has two children, Þjálfi and Röskva (v.
 13). Þjálfi and Thor go into the hall to talk while Loki slaughters the goats and prepares the food, which Thor then offers to the people (v.
 14-15).
 Thor and the others eat vigorously while Þjálfi breaks one of the legs to get to the marrow (v.
 15-16).
 The next day Thor resurrects the goats with his hammer and finds that one of them has a damaged leg (17-20).
 Thor becomes angry, but the farmer offers him reconciliation (v.
 21-23).
 Thor asks for Þjálfi and Röskva as servants and the farmer agrees, both of them happy about the deal (v.
 24-26).

 Thor leaves his goats with the farmer and goes forward on foot with his companions, walking until night falls (v.
 27-28).
 They find a hall in a forest, large and skilfully made, with a strong roof and broad doors.
 It is decorated with gold (v.
 29-30).
 They enter the hall and go to sleep (v.
 30-31).